Completed

 I watched this drama quite late in 2021 and enjoyed it.
 The actings of Main Lead / Supporting actors and actresses were great.
 OST by Park Won and UrbanZakapa were also so emotional.
 I rewatched it again from the start to better understand the story to sympathize the cheating wife SY in this drama but it was hard to agree upon the (opened) happy ending story of this remade K-drama version.

-The Writer seemed to make the cheating wife SY looked like a Victim of her own affair whom had reasons to cheat her husband and deserved sympathy at the end.
+The Writer seemed to make the cheating wife SY looked like the Victim of her own affair whom had reasons to cheat her husband and deserved sympathy at the end.
 Her character, as written, was a thoughtful and beautiful career mom who kept things to herself and she wanted to please and make everyone happy although she was exhausted.
 Her husband HW was a good husband who “unintentionally” overlooked her burdens b/c he always thought that SY was a perfect wife.
 SY did her best to be a good mom and perfect housewife and then when a married man noticed her weakness and approached her, she felt happy when being with that man.
-The story showed us that she had ONCE slept with her lover and CHOSE to continue the affair relationship by secretly keeping it under her smiling face to her family since the affair started.
+The story showed us that she had ONCE slept with her lover and CHOSE to continue “emotional” affair relationship by secretly keeping it under her smiling face to her family since the affair started.

-The affair relationship and emotional feelings (Love VS Playing with Fire) between SY and her lover was so confusing and it was hard to understand their characters in the drama.
-After the affair was caught-up, during the three’s confrontation in a hotel room, her lover claimed in front of her husband’s face that he loved SY ….
-Even earlier, SY, herself, had dared to lie in front of her husband’s face to sleep with her lover and also lately admitted that she was happy when being with her lover and did not even to think to end the affair relationship..
+The affair relationship and emotional feelings (Love VS Playing with Fire) between SY and her affair partner was so confusing and it was hard to understand their characters in the drama.
+When the affair was caught-up and during the three’s confrontation in a hotel room, her lover claimed in front of her husband’s face that he loved SY ….
+Even earlier, SY, herself, had dared to lie in front of her husband’s face to sleep with her lover and also lately admitted that she was happy when being with that married man and did not even to think to end the affair relationship..
 From those scenes, Viewer would expect that their relationship was not the “Playing with Fire or One Night Stand”.
 Then the story portrayed that SY might want to temporarily stop her relationship with her ex-lover “for now”.
-SY did not think that her ex-lover would dump her BUT it was so surprising that she did not express her disappointing or upset feeling to her (now) ex-lover whom she forgot her family and was happy when being with him since the affair started for half a year BUT he now completely abandoned her.
-HOW did both SY and her lover, with their depth of emotion, break-up their relationship “so easily” and “too simply”? ….
+SY did not think that her ex-lover would dump her BUT it was so surprising that she did not express her disappointing or upset feeling to her (now) ex-lover whom she was so happy when being with him BUT he now completely abandoned her.
+HOW did both SY and her lover, with their depth of emotion, break-up their affair relationship “so easily” and “too simply”? ….
 Anyway, the story seemed to show that SY started to feel guilty to the husband after her ex-lover did not want to contact her any more.
 She kept saying sorry endlessly to the husband throughout the show.

-There were so many scenes in the drama obviously showed SY’s expressions that she was in LOVE with that married man SW such as wearing beautiful dresses when seeing him; preparing her colorful lingeries to show to SW when being together in a hotel room, kissing her hand given to SW; planning and intentional lying about her office meeting activity to sleep with him; taking her wedding ring off when being with SW; thinking to temporarily stop seeing SW after the affair was found out; later sharing her story that she forgot her family, her husband, son, etc and did not feel sorry and guilty about the affair when being with SW and lastly sharing her feeling like a kid chasing after a balloon which implied that she would continue the affair it her husband did not find out.
-All of these seemed to show that SW might love another man much more than her husband during the affair period and she seemed to be ready to leave her husband if SW decided to divorce his wife.
+There were so many scenes in the drama obviously showed SY’s expressions that she was in LOVE with that married man SW such as wearing beautiful dresses when seeing him; preparing her colorful lingeries to show to SW when being together in a hotel room, kissing her hand given to SW; planning and intentional lying about her office meeting activity to sleep with him; taking her wedding ring off when being with SW; thinking to temporarily stop seeing SW after the affair was found out; later sharing her story that she forgot her family, her husband, son, etc and did not feel sorry and guilty about the affair when being with SW and lastly sharing her feeling like a kid chasing after a balloon and accepted that she would continue the affair if her husband did not find out.
+All of these seemed to show that SY might love another man much more than her husband during the affair period and she seemed to be ready to leave her husband if SW decided to divorce his wife.

 The cheating wife’s intentional affair mistake was so MUCH MUCH WORSE than her husband’s unintentional overlooking her stresses.
 He was a good husband but not a mind reader.
 Although the story tried to show that SY felt remorseful and kept crying, there was not much scene showing her enough growth to gain her husband’s trust or showing how much she loved her husband.
 I understand that this drama was the story of the husband HW to grow maturely and improve himself.
 So, it did not show much story about SY while her ‘intentional’ mistake and repeatedly lying was much worse.
 It was hard for me to be sympathetic from the given story that SY would deserve the happiness ending.

-DRAMA is still a DRAMA.
+DRAMA is still DRAMA.

 Read More